How to Build Business via Old Sacramento, Horse and Buggy and Social Media

 Although it has been a year, the time has flown by.
 Now we are regularly posting articles about our business in

 You can see right here on this website.
-Using the tools available on Sandi's website that are free I started my education in using Word Press.
+Using the tools available I started my education in using Word Press.
 Step by step, I was able to build what you are seeing right now before your eyes!
 Impressive, eh?
 It is exciting to see how far you can go given the right tools, teacher and time.

 With increased sales and skills, we are now turning our attention to building our part-time business online, too.
 Yes, I tend to get on my soapbox occasionally because I care about those I work with daily.
 I am sure you have something you are passionate about too!

 Therefore, I hope that you can see how beneficial it is for you to use social media to build your business, too.
 Do not wait as I did until it almost passes you by.
-If my dad can learn the internet and social media at 70+, I know you can too!
+If my dad can learn the internet and social media at 70+, I know women over 50 can too!